andy-guttridge/song-mates/README.md

 <img src="readme_media/lighthouse_signout.png">
 <img src="readme_media/lighthouse_signup.png">

-##  Bugs
+### Resolved bugs

-Initially, allauth configuration was set to require the user to login with an email address and for email verification to be required.
-However, this caused a Django 'connection refused' error.
+- Initially, allauth configuration was set to require the user to login with an email address and for email verification to be required.
+However, this resulted in a Django 'connection refused' error.
 This was caused by the fact no email server was availabe to send verification request emails.
 Settings were changed so that account login is by username rather than email address.

-### Resolved bugs
+- Testing of the update profile form showed that profile pictures were not uploading to cloudinary.
+This was rectifed by adding the `enctype="multipart/form-data"` attribute to the form element.
+- While testing the search feature, it was realised that if the user did not select any genres, no profiles would be returned.
+This was fixed by adding a simple conditional statement to ensure that profiles are not filtered by genre if no genres are selected.
+- During testing, it was found that the 'Show my collaborators only' checkbox on the search form was overriding other search results.
+For example, if a genre of 'Hip-Hop' was selected in the genres menu and the checkbox to show collaborators only was selected, collaborators would show in the search results even if none of them were matched with the 'Hip-Hop' selection.
+The correct outcome in this case would be no search results.
+This was bug was caused by an incorrect boolean condition in an if statement and easily fixed.
+- Non-authenticated users using the search function resulted in a server error.
+This was caused by an attempt to reference the user's profile in the `SearchProfile` view.
+This was fixed by moving the offending code inside a conditional statement checking for an authenticated user.
+- Testing uploading an invalid  profile image resulted in an error.
+This was fixed by adding a try/except block to the view code.
+A Django message is displayed within the except block in the event of an error.
+- The modal dialog for sending a user to user message in the Find Collaborators page was always displaying the name of the first user profile in the list, no matter which user selected to send a message to.
+This was because Bootstrap modals must have a unique `id` attribute.
+All the modals had been given the same `id` within the `for` loop that renders profiles.
+This was also the case for the corresponding `data-bs-modal` attribute of the buttons used to open the modal from each profile.
+This was fixed by appending the primary key for each user to the modal `id` and button `data-bs-modal` attribute.
+- The modal dialogs for rejecting incoming or cancelling outgoing collaboration requests were targetting the incorrect users, meaning that when there were multiple collaboration requests for one user, the incorrect one would be deleted from the database.
+This was for a similar reason as the above issue with user messages, and was fixed by moving the modals within the for loop and applying unique `id` attributes to the forms and buttons for each collaboration request.
+- The 'Show only my collaborators' checkbox on the search form was always returning no results, even when the user did have collaborators.
+This was fixed by additional checks for empty querysets and whether the checkbox has been selected in the `SearchProfile` class in `views.py`.

 ### Unresolved bugs
+- There are no known unresolved bugs, however it is very likely there are some which have not been detected.

 ## Deployment

+SongMates is deployed to Heroku.
+To duplicate deployment to Heroku, follow these steps:

+- Fork or clone this repository in GitHub.
+- You will need a Cloudinary account to host user images and static files.
+- Login to Cloudinary.
+- Select the 'dashboard' option.
+- Copy the value of the 'API Environment variable' from the part starting `cloudinary://` to the end.
+You may need to select the eye icon to view the full environment variable.
+Paste this value somewhere for safe keeping as you will need it shortly (but destroy after deployment).
+- Log in to Heroku.
+- Select 'Create new app' from the 'New' menu at the top right.
+- Enter a name for the app and select the appropriate region.
+- Select 'Create app'.
+- Select 'Settings' from the menu at the top.
+- Select the 'resources' tab.
+- Search for 'Heroku Postgres' in 'Add-ons' search bar.
+- Choose the 'Hobby Dev - free' plan.
+- When the Heroku Postgres database has been added, select the instance of the database by clicking on 'Heroku Postgres' (to the right of this it will say 'Attached as database').
+- Select the 'settings' option at the top (this opens the settings for the database as opposed to the app).
+- Select the 'view credentials' button to the right.
+- Copy and paste the value given for the database URI somewhere for use in a moment.
+- Close the database page (which should have opened in a new tab) and return to your Heroku app.
+- Select the 'settings' tab.
+- Locate the 'reveal config vars' link and select.
+- Enter the following config var names and values:
+    - `CLOUDINARY_URL`: *your cloudinary URL as obtained above*
+    - `DATABASE_URL`: *your Heroku postgres database URI as obtained above*
+    - `PORT`: `8000`
+    - `SECRET_KEY`: *your secret key*
+- Select the 'Deploy' tab at the top.
+- Select 'GitHub' and confirm you wish to deploy using GitHub.
+You may be asked to enter your GitHub password.
+- Find the 'Connect to GitHub' section and use the search box to locate your repo.
+- Select 'Connect' when found.
+- Optionally choose the main branch under 'Automatic Deploys' and select 'Enable Automatic Deploys' if you wish your deployed site to be automatically redeployed every time you push changes to GitHub.
+- Find the 'Manual Deploy' section, choose 'main' as the branch to deploy and select 'Deploy Branch'.
+- Your site will shortly be deployed and you will be given a link to the deployed site when the process is complete.

 ## Credits

 ### Code

 - The steps to connect to a Heroku Postgres database and deploy were adapted from the Code Institute 'I think therefore I blog' tutorial.
 This includes defining `DATABASE_URL` and `SECRET_KEY` environment variables in an `env.py` file in the local environment and adding corresponding config variables in the Heroku dashboard, using dj_database_url to create a URL from the Heroku database URL in `settings.py`, updating `ALLOWED_HOSTS` in `settings.py` with the deployed Heroku URL and adding the templates path to a `TEMPLATES_DIR` variable in `settings.py`.
-- This [stackoverflow article](https://stackoverflow.com/questions/68810221/login-required-decorator-gives-object-has-no-attribute-user-error) was referenced to understand how to use the 'login-required' decorator with a class based view
+- This [stackoverflow article](https://stackoverflow.com/questions/68810221/login-required-decorator-gives-object-has-no-attribute-user-error) was referenced to understand how to use the 'login-required' decorator with a class based view.
-- The approach to deleting a user account (actually making the account inactive) in response to a button was adapted from [this stackoverflow article](https://stackoverflow.com/questions/38047408/how-to-allow-user-to-delete-account-in-django-allauth)
+- The approach to deleting a user account (actually making the account inactive) in response to a button was adapted from [this stackoverflow article](https://stackoverflow.com/questions/38047408/how-to-allow-user-to-delete-account-in-django-allauth).
 - The Bootstrap 5 documentation was extensively referenced for guidance on implementing navbars and modal dialogs.
-- The approach to using a crispy form Div helper class to layout form elements next to each other was based on [this stackoverflow article](https://stackoverflow.com/questions/23021746/get-two-fields-inline-in-django-crispy-forms-but-not-others-horizontal)
+- The approach to using a crispy form Div helper class to layout form elements next to each other was based on [this stackoverflow article](https://stackoverflow.com/questions/23021746/get-two-fields-inline-in-django-crispy-forms-but-not-others-horizontal).
-- The approach to using the crispy forms HTML help class to display an image from the database model in a form was based on (https://stackoverflow.com/questions/21076248/imagefield-preview-in-crispy-forms-layout)
+- The approach to using the crispy forms HTML help class to display an image from the database model in a form was based on (https://stackoverflow.com/questions/21076248/imagefield-preview-in-crispy-forms-layout).
 - The approach to using a custom template tag to pass data to the base HTML template was adapated from (https://stackoverflow.com/questions/21062560/django-variable-in-base-html) and then refined with reference to the official Django documentation.
 - This [stack overflow question](https://stackoverflow.com/questions/53672002/how-to-call-conditional-statements-on-template-tags-with-no-arguments-django) was referenced for details on how to convert a custom template tag to a variable in Django template.
-- The technique for displaying values of a many to many field in the admin panel was adapted from [stack overflow question](https://stackoverflow.com/questions/18108521/many-to-many-in-list-display-django)
+- The technique for displaying values of a many to many field in the admin panel was adapted from [stack overflow question](https://stackoverflow.com/questions/18108521/many-to-many-in-list-display-django).
 - This [stack overflow question](https://stackoverflow.com/questions/21666963/django-forms-multiplechoicefield-only-selects-one-value) was referenced to discover how to access a list of values returned by a multiple choice Django form element.
-- The technique of using an `initial` argument when initialising a form to set a form input's initial value is from (https://stackoverflow.com/questions/604266/django-set-default-form-values)
+- The technique of using an `initial` argument when initialising a form to set a form input's initial value is from (https://stackoverflow.com/questions/604266/django-set-default-form-values).
-- Using the `_in` lookup parameter to find out if the value of a field exists within a list was adapated from (https://stackoverflow.com/questions/70703168/check-if-each-value-within-list-is-present-in-the-given-django-model-table-in-a)
+- Using the `_in` lookup parameter to find out if the value of a field exists within a list was adapated from (https://stackoverflow.com/questions/70703168/check-if-each-value-within-list-is-present-in-the-given-django-model-table-in-a).
-- The syntax for searching on a property of a foreign key object is adapated from (https://stackoverflow.com/questions/35012942/related-field-got-invalid-lookup-icontains)
+- The syntax for searching on a property of a foreign key object is adapated from (https://stackoverflow.com/questions/35012942/related-field-got-invalid-lookup-icontains).
-- The technique for overriding the save method of a Django model class in order to compute the value of a field based on the values of other fields is adapted from(https://stackoverflow.com/questions/22157437/model-field-based-on-other-fields)
+- The technique for overriding the save method of a Django model class in order to compute the value of a field based on the values of other fields is adapted from(https://stackoverflow.com/questions/22157437/model-field-based-on-other-fields).
-- The technique for identifying the currently active link in the navbar and conditionally applying classes is from (https://stackoverflow.com/questions/46617375/how-do-i-show-an-active-link-in-a-django-navigation-bar-dropdown-list)
+- The technique for identifying the currently active link in the navbar and conditionally applying classes is from (https://stackoverflow.com/questions/46617375/how-do-i-show-an-active-link-in-a-django-navigation-bar-dropdown-list).
 - Using the JavaScript `setTimeout()` function to automatically dismiss Django messages was adapted from the Code Institute Django Blog walkthrough.
 - This [Stack Overflow](https://stackoverflow.com/questions/35777410/multi-modals-bootstrap-in-for-loop-django) question was referenced to fix the issue with modals opening for the incorrect user when sending a message from the Find Collaborators page.
 - This [Stack Overflow](https://stackoverflow.com/questions/19024218/bootstrap-3-collapse-change-chevron-icon-on-click) question was referenced for a solution to changing the icon displayed depending on the state of a Bootstrap collapse item.